Skip to main content ↓

 What happens when, to use my pizza analogy, you’re tasked with selling the “good but not great” pizza place when there’s a far superior slice being served at the pizza restaurant down the road?

-This is the grey zone where the line gets blurry, and it can wreak havoc on your sales effectiveness if you’re not careful.
+This is the gray zone where the line gets blurry, and it can wreak havoc on your sales effectiveness if you’re not careful.
 Here are three things you can do to sell well, ethically, and effectively when the line is blurry.

 Odds are, if you’re feeling like your product isn’t “the best” it’s because you’re comparing apples to apples, when you should be comparing apples to ice cream.
 Maybe your software isn’t the best at integrating with a payment processing system your customers use.
 So stop measuring it in terms of that feature and focus on something else.